nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

 ## Step 3: Install Java and Download Command Line Uploader

-Cavatica Command Line Uploader needs `java version "1.8.0_20"`.
+The Cavatica Command Line Uploader needs `java version "1.8.0_20"`.
 Ubuntu Server 20.04 LTS (HVM) does not come with java pre-installed.
 You will need to install it with this command:

 === "AWS Instance Code"